RRZK/CancerSysDB/README.md

         cancersys.config.tempFilepath = "/srv/cancersys/ImportedFiles/"
         cancersys.config.dataFilepath = "/srv/cancersys/Data/"

-_cancersys.config.tempFilepath_ sets the Temporary folder for Uploaded Files
+_cancersys.config.tempFilepath_ sets the temporary folder for uploaded files

-_cancersys.config.dataFilepath_ sets the path where executed Workflows are Saved.
+_cancersys.config.dataFilepath_ sets the path where executed workflows are saved.

 #### Auto Build

-There is the [build.sh](build.sh) which installs SDKman and grails an then builds the project war file.
+There is the [build.sh](build.sh) which installs SDKman and Grails and then builds the project WAR file.